Genetic history of the British Isles: Uncommon Y haplogroups

 Geneticists have found that seven men with the surname Revis, which originates in Yorkshire, carry a genetic signature previously found only in people of West African origin.
 All of the men belonged to Haplogroup A1a (M31), a subclade of Haplogroup A which geneticists believe originated in Eastern or Southern Africa.
 The men are not regarded as phenotypically African and there are no documents, anecdotal evidence or oral traditions suggesting that the Revis family has African ancestry.
 It has been conjectured that the presence of this haplogroup may date from the Roman era when both Africans and Romans of African descent are known to have settled in Britain.
 According to Bryan Sykes, "although the Romans ruled from AD 43 until 410, they left a tiny genetic footprint."
 The genetics of some visibly white (European) people in England suggests that they are "descended from north African, Middle Eastern and Roman clans".

 Geneticists have shown that former American president Thomas Jefferson, who might have been of Welsh descent, along with two other British men out of 85 British men with the surname Jefferson, carry the rare Y chromosome marker T (formerly called K2).
 This is typically found in East Africa and the Middle East.
 Haplogroup T is extremely rare in Europe but phylogenetic network analysis of its Y-STR (short tandem repeat) haplotype shows that it is most closely related to an Egyptian T haplotype, but the presence of scattered and diverse European haplotypes within the network is nonetheless consistent with Jefferson's patrilineage belonging to an ancient and rare indigenous European type.

+The Continuity Model of British Ancestry

+The Continuity model of British ancestry claims that the British gene pool was substantially unaltered from the Britain's original settlement in the late Stone Age with little substantial genetic contribution from subsequent migrations, including the arrival of the Anglo-Saxons.
+Although starting in the 1970s, in the mid 2000s it became a temporarily popular explanation for the state of understanding of British genetics with popular books like Stephen Oppenheimer's The Origins of the British and Bryan Sykes' book Blood of the Isles, arguing that the majority of Britain's population are genetically similar to the Basques.

+This has been challenged recently with modern autosomal genetic clustering shows the British and Irish clustering genetically far more closely with other North European populations, rather than Iberians.
+Further, more recent whole genome research has broadly supported the idea that genetic differences between the English and the Welsh have origins in the settlement of the Anglo-Saxons rather than prehistoric migration events.